DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 * `$filter` is an utility object to filter collections.
 * `store` is the API to the storing engine we are using to persist todos.

-Whithin the body of `todoController` we have to write all functionalities that tie together the view with the model.
+Within the body of `todoController` we have to write all functionalities that tie together the view with the model.
 For example, when designing the view, we provided the function `createTodo()` to add a new todo to the list.
 This function (and nearly all functions and variables we used in the view) need an implementation we can put in the controller: